-Western Sydney University Enterprises Pty Limited ABN 44 003 474 468 trading as Western Sydney University The College (CRICOS Provider Number 02851G) is a wholly owned entity of Western Sydney University.
+Western Sydney University Enterprises Pty Limited ABN 44 003 474 468 trading as Western Sydney University The College (CRICOS Provider Number 02851G | RTO Provider Number 90319) is a wholly owned entity of Western Sydney University.
 Academic Pathway Programs are delivered by Western Sydney University The College under arrangement with Western Sydney University.

-Unit name Fundamentals of Science
+Fundamentals of Science

-Unit number 700231/900105
+NATS0007

-Coordinator Phillip Newman
+Phillip Newman

-Session 2021.1
+2021.3

-Handbook summary In its broadest sense, science is an evolving body of skills, theories and knowledge about the nature of the world, based on observation, measurement and experiment.
+In its broadest sense, science is an evolving body of skills, theories and knowledge about the nature of the world, based on observation, measurement and experiment.
 In order to begin participating in tertiary science studies, students require a fundamental toolkit of scientific literacy that includes key concepts, language and skills.
-This unit provides an overview of, and grounding in, fundamental scientific concepts, including the nature of matter and energy, and the flow of energy and cycling of matter through key processes in the biosphere.
+This subject provides an overview of, and grounding in, fundamental scientific concepts, including the nature of matter and energy, and the flow of energy and cycling of matter through key processes in the biosphere.
 Integrating these concepts within a framework of a contemporary issue, climate change, enables students to build skills in applying scientific concepts, methods and problem-solving techniques, as well as furthering an understanding of interrelationships between science and other aspects of society.
-The unit imparts a basic body of essential scientific knowledge, as well as facilitating skills in collecting and analysing information and writing coherent explanations within a scientific framework.
+The subject imparts a basic body of essential scientific knowledge, as well as facilitating skills in collecting and analysing information and writing coherent explanations within a scientific framework.

-Credit point value 10 credit points
+10 credit points

-Prerequisite/s

-Corequisite/s

-Unit incompatible with and not to be counted for credi with

-Assumed knowledge
+ith for

-Unit level Level Z - Non-award preparatory unit
+Level Z - Non-award preparatory subject

-Attendance requirements Students are expected to attend all classes.
-Educational research consistently demonstrates that this attendance level is associated with a high likelihood of achieving a passing grade.
-This unit will require you to complete practical and/or workshop activities
+Students are expected to attend at least 80% of classes.
+Educationa research consistently demonstrates that this attendance level is associated with a high likelihood of achieving a passing grade.

-in the science laboratory throughout this term.

-Laboratory inductions All Science, Engineering, Construction Management and Health Science students are required to complete an online laboratory induction at the beginning of each term.
+All Science, Engineering, Construction Management and Health Science students are required to complete an online laboratory induction at the beginning of each term.